cyverse-archive/NotificationAgent/README.markdown

 ```

 If this service succeeds it returns a 200 status code with a simple JSON
 response body indicating that the service call succeeded.
-Otherwise, it
+Otherwise, it returns
-returns either a 400 status code or a 500 status code with a brief description
+either a 400 status code or a 500 status code with a brief description of the
-of the error.
-An attempt to delete a message that has already been marked as
+error.
+An attempt to delete a message that has already been marked as deleted
-deleted does not result in an error.
-Instead, the service just treats the
+does not result in an error.
+Instead, the service just treats the request as a
-request as a no-op.
-Similarly, an attempt to delete a non-existent message is
+no-op.
+Similarly, an attempt to delete a non-existent message is not treated as
-not treated as an error.
-The service also treats this condition as a no-op,
+an error.
+The service also treats this condition as a no-op.
-but it does log a warning message indicating that someone tried to delete a
-message that doesn't exist.
 Here's an example:

 ```
 $ curl -sd '